All Products

 false

-• If you do not specify x-oss-forbid-overwrite or set x-oss-forbid-overwrite to false, an object with the same name can be overwritten.
+• If you do not specify x-oss-forbid-overwrite, or if you set x-oss-forbid-overwrite to false, you can overwrite an Object with the same name.

-• If you set x-oss-forbid-overwrite to true, an object with the same name cannot be overwritten.
+• If you set x-oss-forbid-overwrite to true, an existing object with the same name cannot be overwritten.

-Setting the x-oss-forbid-overwrite request header affects QPS performance.
-If many operations (QPS>1000) require the x-oss-forbid-overwrite request header, contact technical support to prevent impacts on your business operations.
+Setting the x-oss-forbid-overwrite request header affects QPS processing performance.
+If you use the x-oss-forbid-overwrite request header for a large number of operations (QPS > 1000), contact technical support to avoid affecting your business operations.

 Default value: false